ArckMax/craftdwarf/README.md

 You, the student of the Great Craftsman Brum, have to face your greatest challenge : the exam to obtain the official title of dwarf craftsman.

-Create your own items with what you have in your workshop, and maybe one day you'll be the next "Great Darven Craftsman".
+Create your own items with what you have in your workshop, and maybe one day you'll be the next "Great Dwarven Craftsman".

 ---------------------------------------------------------------------------------------